 Step 3: Commission the Distributed Energy System

-Benefits of commissioning a distributed energy system include:
+Benefits of commissioning a distributed energy system include the following:

-- Ensures complete and accurate documents by updating documents to "as built" conditions
+- Ensures complete and accurate documentation by updating documents to "as built" conditions

-- Verifies that the plant is structurally and electrically safe and safely initiates plant operation
+- Verifies that the plant is structurally and electrically safe before initiating operation

 - Ensures the plant performs as expected